Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.3.0 =
+* Nuvei Order's action buttons and Nuvei Order's messages were added into WCFM Order details page.

 = 3.2.4 =
 * Fix for the broken DMN log record in the log file.